zigmhount/SpinTool_zig/readme.md

 * a2jmidid to access midi controller
 * Carla to save connections

-### Windows / other OS
+### Windows

-I still have to decide if produce different OS setup packages too
+I still have to decide if produce a Windows setup package too

 ## Installation